ipuhakka/BetAI/Documentation/BetAI.md

 Node is an individual node of the whole population.
 It has variables for predicting a match result and making a bet.

-1. Node has variables for riskLimit, drawLimit, sampleSize and minimumStake.

-Each node has a fitness value that is the amount of money won/lost in current match sample.
+Each node has a fitness value.
+It is the profit made in current match sample.

-2. Node has a variable for fitness value.
-Fitness is the amount of money won/lost in the bets.

 Each node has a probability of being selected for crossover, based on fitness value.
 A higher fitness = Higher chance of being selected for crossover.

-3. Node has a variable for weighted probability of being selected for crossover.

 Node also collects statistics:
  Won / played / not played / skipped bets, and generation.
 All variables are written to a file at generation, change with other nodes of the same generation.

+1. Node has variables for riskLimit, drawLimit, evaluationSampleSize and minimumStake.
+EvaluationSampleSize tells how many matches are looked for assessing strength values for teams.

+2. Node has a variable for fitness value.
+Fitness is the profit made.

+3. Node has a variable for weighted probability of being selected for crossover.

 4. Node has variables for amount of bets won, lost and skipped, and its generation.